ChrisM09/FrausDNS/README.md

 <img src="Images/ServerStartedScreenshot.PNG" width="600">

-Once the button is pressed, then the server will start listening for DNS requests and responds to them using the User-specified IP address.
+Once the button is pressed, then the server will start listening for DNS requests and responds to them using the user-specified IP address.

 If the number of NXDOMAIN responses is greater than 0, then there will be that many NXDOMAIN entries in the capture window per domain as they come in.

 The console will summarize the various settings that were set.
 Captured DNS requests will be logged into the capture window with their timestamp, requested domain and the response code that the server gave back.
-If you want to look at a specific DNS request and its data that was sent, you can double click an entry and the Hex View will be shown.
-Also, you can single click and manually click the Hex View Tab.
+If you want to look at a specific DNS request and its data that was sent, you can double click an entry and the hex will be shown.
+Also, you can single click and manually click the *Request as Hex* Tab.

-### DNS Hex View
+### Request as Hex

 <img src="Images/HexViewScreenshot.PNG" width="600">